jastadd/jastaddgradle/README.md

 If an AST class has been deleted, it is usually necessary to run `./gradlew clean` to ensure that the generated class is removed.

+## Changing JastAdd Version

+The JastAdd Gradle plugin sets a default JastAdd version for code generation, but you can change this by specifying any version you would like to use.
+Just add a dependency for the `jastadd2` configuration in your build script:

+    dependencies {
+      jastadd2 "org.jastadd:jastadd:2.3.0"
+    }

 ### Example build